zhongfu/tp/docs/UserGuide.md

 3. Place the `peoplesoft.jar` file anywhere on your computer (preferably within a new folder, as the configuration and data files will be stored in the same location).

-4. **Double-click** the file to start the application.
+4. **Double-click** the file to start PeopleSoft.
 A window (similar to the one below) should appear shortly.

 <div markdown="block" class="alert alert-info">

-**:information_source: Note:** If double-clicking the file does not start the application, then open the command line interpreter for your system (e.g. Command Prompt or Windows Terminal for Windows, or Terminal on macOS and Linux), navigate to directory where the file is located (e,g, with `cd path/to/folder`), and run `java -jar peoplesoft.jar`.
+**:information_source: Note:** If double-clicking the file does not start PeopleSoft, then open the command line interpreter for your system (e.g. Command Prompt or Windows Terminal for Windows, or Terminal on macOS and Linux), navigate to directory where the file is located (e,g, with `cd path/to/folder`), and run `java -jar peoplesoft.jar`.

 </div>